SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb.md

 The first service in the pipeline is Telegraf.
 Telegraf collects metrics from MongoDB.
 Note that we’re running Telegraf in each pod we want to collect metrics from as a sidecar deployment for example, Telegraf runs in the same pod as the containers it monitors.
 Telegraf uses the MongoDB input plugin to obtain metrics.
 (For simplicity, the diagram doesn’t show the input plugins.)
 The injection of the Telegraf sidecar container is done by the Telegraf Operator.
 We also have Fluentbit that collects logs written to standard out and forwards them to FluentD, which in turn sends all the logs and metrics data to a Sumo Logic HTTP Source.

-Follow the below instructions to set up the metric collection:

-1. Configure Metrics Collection
-    1. Setup Kubernetes Collection with the Telegraf operator
-    2. Add annotations on your MongoDB pods
-2. Configure Logs Collection
-    3. Configure logging in MongoDB.
-    4. Add labels on your MongoDB pods to capture logs from standard output.
-    5. Collecting MongoDB Logs from a Log file.

 :::note Prerequisites
 It’s assumed that you are using the latest helm chart version.
 If not, upgrade using the instructions [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v2.0/deploy/docs/v2_migration_doc.md#how-to-upgrade).
 :::